YaronWittenstein/Yaronwittenstein/content/post/relearning-to-type/index.md

 People were still horse-riding since they had no cars.

 Look at your shiny QWERTY keyboard lying beneath your hands.
-<br/>You are looking at a layout of more than 140 year old!
+<br/>You are looking at a layout of more than 140 years old!
 <br/><br/>
-Ever since reading that, I had an image stuck in my head of myself working with my Mac having a 19th century keyboard layout.
+Ever since reading that, I had an image stuck in my head of myself working with my Mac having a 19th-century keyboard layout.
 <br/>
 <img src="images/typing-qwerty.png" width=33%/>